 A Kundalini Awakening also brings up all the unconscious stuff, and all the shadow stuff.
 Life can get really, really tough.
 There can be all kinds of intense emotions.
-Anything you’ve denied, stuffed away, rejected, forgotten about… it’s all got to be dealt with.
+Anything you’ve denied, stuffed away, rejected, forgotten about… It’s all got to be dealt with.

 This is the process.
 This is why it’s not advised to attempt to force an awakening by yourself.
-It is not a path to step on to lightly.
+It is not a path to step onto lightly.

 Plus – yes, there’s more – once Kundalini is awakened, it’s likely that your life will conspire to create situations where you get to work through your karma at an accelerated rate.
-This is an article (or book!) all on it’s lonesome.
+This is an article (or book!) all on its lonesome.

-How do I make sense of a Kundalini Awakening?
+How do I Integrate my Kundalini Awakening?